kutay-serova/kutay-serova.github.io/_pages/about.md

 <img src="/images/redwood.JPG" alt="burnt redwood trunk" width="750"/>

-I am a Linguistics PhD student at the University of Chicago, morpho-syntactician in the making, very amateur go player, and an enthusiastic dabbler of handcrafts.
+I am a Linguistics PhD student at the University of Chicago, morpho-syntactician, avid language learner, very amateur go player, and an enthusiastic dabbler of handcrafts.

 ## Linguist's Statement
 I am interested in researching the systematic grammatical underpinnings of cross-linguistic variation, specifically with regards to how syntax and its interfaces with morphological, phonological, and semantic systems facilitate and constrain the range of cross-linguistic variety in phenomena such as affixation and cliticization mechanisms, the availability of different types of ellipsis, the realization of agreement and concord, and linearization of syntactic structures.